przedmiot/phpstorm-rsync-sh/README.md

         A new item in Tools -> External Tools should appear.
 Use it to push your files into remote destination.

     1. Add a keybord shortcut - optional.

+    Find the tab "Keymap" in Phpstorm settings (CTRL + ALT + S) and select a favorite keyboard shortcut for a external tool you made.

     1. Set up ingnored files editing rsync-exclude file (which is also a part of this repo).
 For example: it is - probably - not bead idea to exclude Phpstorm project files from syncing (and .idea dir is included as excluded ;) by default).